rackerlabs/rackspace-how-to/content/cloud-servers/install-ansible-playbook-for-cloud-monitoring.md

 product_url: rackspace-monitoring
 ---

-This article shows you how to install Ansible&reg; playbook for Cloud Monitoring on your cloud server by using the following steps:
+This article shows you how to install the Ansible&reg; playbook for Cloud Monitoring on your cloud server by using the following steps:

 1. [Connect to the cloud server](/how-to/connect-to-a-cloud-server/) on which